ripsawridge/site/contents/content/cma/2023/opa.md

 on a steep wall with blocky corners to an overhang, escaped on the right side.

 {% image /cmaimages/2023/DSC04947.jpg %}
-Helmut on the exciting pitch 6.
+Helmut on the exciting pitch 9.

 {% image /cmaimages/2023/DSC04949.jpg %}
 And again.

-**P8 5/5+, 18 m** - Helmet solved the crux of this pitch, right above the belay, by stemming up a dihedral to sloping holds on a ledge above.
+**P8 5/5+, 18 m** - Helmut solved the crux of this pitch, right above the belay, by stemming up a dihedral to sloping holds on a ledge above.
 After this he merely had to walk to the left a while to reach the belay.